WOKW

-WOKW is a commercially licensed FM radio station.
-It operates on the federally assigned frequency of 102.9 MHz at an effective radiated power of 3,000 watts.
-WOKW is licensed to Curwensville, Pennsylvania, but maintains studios and offices in Lawrence Township, just outside of Clearfield.
+WOKW (102.9 FM) is a commercial radio station licensed to Curwensville, Pennsylvania, serving Clearfield County with an adult hits format.
+WOKW’s studios are located in Clearfield, while the transmitter resides in Lawrence Township.

 History

-WOKW signed on the air on August 1, 1989, at 10:29 a.m.
+WOKW signed on the air on August 1, 1989, at 10:29 am.
 That exact time and day was chosen as they numerically reflected the new station's frequency of 102.9.
 The station was initially assigned the call letters WWWS, but those were changed shortly before the station went on the air.
 The station has been owned by Raymark Broadcasting since it first went on the air and had maintained the same adult contemporary format through ABC/SMN/Westwood One until September 30, 2019.
-On October 1, RayMark Broadcasting severed their 36 year relationship with WestWood One and took control of programming the music.
+On October 1, RayMark Broadcasting severed their 36-year relationship with Westwood One and took control of programming the music.
 The station now includes over fifty years of popular music, both current and past artists, with rock album cuts, B-sides, and forgotten classics added in after 5 PM and during weekends.

-Prior to the existence of this station, WOKW was assigned to the station now known as WIII in Cortland, New York.
-In the early 1980s that version of WOKW was known as OK100 in Cortland.
-They also broadcast the same show in Ithaca, NY on 108 (ad spot: OK100, Ithaca 108).

 WOKW was for much its history the sister station of AM 1160 WCCS, located in Homer City, Pennsylvania.
 WCCS first went on the air in 1983 under a partnership by two former radio station managers, Ray Goss of Indiana and Mark Harley of Clearfield; "Raymark" is an amalgam of their first names.
 Both men had worked for radio stations in Indiana and State College, respectively, that were under the ownership of Progressive Publishing Company, which also owned radio stations in Clearfield.
 Goss and Harley, who had worked together for years prior to putting WCCS on the air, pooled their resources together to build WCCS, and continued their partnership until 1988, when Goss decided to pursue other interests.
 Harley bought out Goss' stake in the company and retained possession of WCCS, and with a desire to put a station on the air closer to his home, successfully applied for a construction permit for an FM station to be built in Curwensville.
 A broadcast tower was built just outside the Cuzak borough limits, and a studio was built in space shared by a local trucking company on Old Town Road in suburban Clearfield.